Interview thank-you letters aren't complicated, but can mean the difference between getting the job or not.

 The interview thank-you letter is still the most important closer for any position after your interview; it's a critical opportunity to seal the deal.
 You need to get it right, but you might ask “How hard is it to say thank you?”
 You may be surprised at just how tedious saying thanks really is.

-Thank-you letters after the interview need to include certain points, confirmations, and the crucial thank-you sentence.
+Post-interview thank you notes need to include certain points, confirmations, and the crucial thank-you sentence.
 Dust off your pen and paper and get ready to write.
 These quick seven interview thank-you letter tips will help polish your note and prove to the boss you have what it takes to advance their company.

 1. Say thank you